filecoin-project/fvm-specs/01-architecture.md

 The FVM aims to (a) support a multitude of programming models for actors and (b) facilitate the onboarding of smart contracts and programs written for other environments, so they can leverage the storage capabilities of the Filecoin network.

-The architecture is largerly inspired by [VM hypervisors](https://en.wikipedia.org/wiki/Hypervisor) and the [actor model](https://en.wikipedia.org/wiki/Actor_model).
+The architecture is largerly inspired by [VM hypervisors](https://en.wikipedia.org/wiki/Hypervisor) and the [actor model](https://en.wikipedia.org/wiki/Actor_model), amongst others paradigms.

 ## Actors